-The Dial A Dump Industries (DADI) Group is licensed to transport, store, recycle, reprocess and dispose of wastes with its huge inventory of bins, a large fleet of modern trucks fitted with state of the art GPS tracking systems, experienced drivers and a suite of specialised equipment to get around any access or operating issues that your job may entail.
+The Dial A Dump Industries (DADI) Group is licensed to transport, store, recycle, reprocess and dispose of most non-putrescible wastes including asbestos with its huge inventory of bins, a large fleet of modern trucks, experienced drivers and a suite of specialised equipment to get around any access or operating issues that your job may entail.

 All our products are tested to the NSW EPA's standard and are marketed by the Dial A Product Division.